DiamondCoder02/Lulu_Femboy/README.md

 4th trying making a Discorcd bot.
 Please don't use this...(, **unless you know what mess I make here.**)

+**Some stuff is broken, but I have exams so I can only fix them later**

 #### A bit of explanation:
 Just my own little bot to learn.
 Early in development.
 Still not stupid proof but working on it as I don't want it to break often.
 Feel free to contribute if you want.
 I also appriciate every problem report and every help.